 - Shigen's personal sword, Dullahan, revives him with full HP whenever he gets killed.
 This is not a one-time thing, in fact, it can actually happen multiple times in the same turn, and the only downside is him losing his attacks in that combat.
 Basically, as long as the sword lasts he's immortal, and in a game with Final Death that's a really big deal.
 You can afford to be a lot more reckless with him than you would with anyone else, hell, he functions as a pretty effective meatshield in a pinch.
 Just be careful not to use the sword too much early on.

-Goddamned Bats: The Opus/Ahriman (depanding on which translation you're going by) monsters take this Up to Eleven.
+- The Opus/Ahriman (depending on which translation you're going by) monsters take this Up to Eleven.
 They're weak, and have reasonably low HP, but decent Speed and a 'weapon' with 0 weight, meaning they're pretty hard to double and they double you surprisingly often.
 They can fly, so weak characters in the rear aren't safe, and they're probably going to get doubled too.
 But what's the worst thing about them?
-Theymultiply.
+They multiply.
 Leave even a few alive and they'll become a massive swarm in the space of a few turns.
-Their King Mook form can even spawn more. (up to 4 per turn, which can still divide the turn they're spawned!)
-Did I mention you have to go through an entire chapter filled with them?
+Their King Mook form can even spawn more (up to 4 per turn, which can still divide the turn they're spawned!).
+And you have to go through an entire chapter filled with them.

-There's also the Thief Sword toting Myrmidons in Map 26b.
+- The Thief Sword toting Myrmidons in Map 26b.
 Anyone they so much as scratch loses one of their weapons.
 Forever.
-They can't steal *-ranked weapons, but equipping one woon't stop them from cleaning out everything else in your inventory.
+They can't steal *-ranked weapons, but equipping one won't stop them from cleaning out everything else in your inventory.